VISI Blank - Automated 2D blank development from complex 3D models

-VISI Blank is designed for estimators, engineers, sheet metal product designers and tool and die makers to optimize the development of sheet metal components and provide valuable analysis of material behaviour during the forming process.
+VISI Blank is designed for estimators, engineers, sheet metal product designers and tool and die makers to optimise the development of sheet metal components and provide valuable analysis of material behaviour during the forming process.
 For the estimator a quick blank representation can be achieved in minutes to highlight potential manufacturing problems, determine material costs and to streamline the production process.
 The designer can benefit from the quick analysis provided by VISI Blank to determine areas of a component design which may need to be modified to provide lower manufacturing costs.
 For the toolmaker, the application is invaluable for identifying areas of a component that will require to be drawn as opposed to multiple forming operations.

 Features at a glance:

 - Thinning / wrinkling representation

 Intuitive interface for ease of use.
 The simple user interface ensures that it is quick and easy to create blank forms from complex geometry, understand the results in a graphical interpretation and help establish the optimum manufacturing process.
 A comprehensive material database ensures that the analysis can be performed on virtually any material.